Parenting NI were shortlisted for The People’s Projects 2023 for ‘The Empathy Tent’ project.

 The programme is interactive, fun and an opportunity for fathers to build a support network.

-The Dads Project Coordinator, Cahir Murray spoke to Glenn Hinds about a range of things relating to men and dads, including their emotional wellbeing for a piece on his website.
+The Dads Support Lead, Cahir Murray spoke to Glenn Hinds about a range of things relating to men and dads, including their emotional wellbeing for a piece on his website.
 You can listen to the conversation on the link below: